 Top Mini Split Brands: Complete 2025 Rankings

-#1 - Zone DIY Series (Best Overall Value)
+#1 - Zone Air DIY Series (Best Overall Value)

 Overall Score: 9.3/10

-Why It's #1: Zone, definitely best overall, basically the same as the very expensive units, but costs 30-40 percent less.
-Has cold climate capability, 10 year warranty, U.S. based support.
+Why It's #1: Zone Air, definitely best overall, basically the same as the very expensive units, but costs 30-40 percent less.
+Has cold climate heat pump capability, 7-year compressor and 5-year parts warranty, U.S. based support.

 Specifications: